SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 1. All [general exceptions](../../README.md#GeneralExceptions) apply, except for those with [in_air] preconditions.

-2. In step 7, the UAV detects a possible victim at a confidence level below [victim_detected] threshold but above the lowest [ignore_level]
+2. In step 7, the UAV detects a possible victim at a confidence level below [victim_detected] threshold but above the lowest [ignore_level].
-   * 2.1 The UAV raises a notification including saved imagery
+   * 2.1 The UAV raises a notification including saved imagery.
-   * 2.2 DroneResponse saves the GPS coordinates of the sighting
+   * 2.2 DroneResponse saves the GPS coordinates of the sighting.
    * 2.3 The UAV continues its currently assigned route.
-   * 2.4 The back-up operator reviews the streamed imagery
+   * 2.4 The back-up operator reviews the streamed imagery.
    * 2.5 The back-up operator confirms that the sighting is not a victim.

 3. In step 11 the human operator refutes the validity of the sighting.
-   * 3.1 The UAV resumes its previous search activity in Step 5
+   * 3.1 The UAV resumes its previous search activity in Step 5.

-4. In step 9, the UAV does not have permission to start automatic tracking when it detects a candidate victim
+4. In step 9, the UAV does not have permission to start automatic tracking when it detects a candidate victim.
    * 4.1 The UAV continues its search as described in step 5 without switching to tracking mode.
    * 4.2 If the human operator confirms the victim sighting, the original UAV immediately attempt to relocate the victim and start tracking.

-5. At any time after a victim has been detected
+5. At any time after a victim has been detected.
-   * 5.1 The human operator reassigns a new UAV to perform the tracking task
+   * 5.1 The human operator reassigns a new UAV to perform the tracking task.
-   * 5.2 The current UAV waits to be assigned a new task (e.g., rejoin the search, return home)
+   * 5.2 The current UAV waits to be assigned a new task (e.g., rejoin the search, return home).

 ## Resources Used

 1. Ankit Agrawal, Sophia Abraham, Benjamin Burger, Chichi Christine, Luke Fraser, John Hoeksema, Sara Hwang, Elizabeth Travnik, Shreya Kumar, Walter Scheirer, Jane Cleland-Huang, Michael Vierhauser, Ryan Bauer, Steve Cox: The Next Generation of Human-Drone Partnerships: Co-Designing an Emergency Response System, CHI 2020.
 2. Jane Cleland-Huang, Michael Vierhauser: Discovering, Analyzing, and Managing Safety Stories in Agile Projects.
-RE 2018: 262-273
+RE 2018: 262-273.

 [Return to use case list](../../README.md)